frabjous/open-guide-editor/doc/security.md

 ## Local usage

-If you merely wish to use OGE running on your personal workstation or other device, you do not need to do much to implement any kind of authentication or security mechanism.
+If you merely wish to use OGE running on your personal workstation or other device, you do not need to implement any kind of authentication or security mechanism.
-OGE is configured to grant access to anyone accessing it over `localhost`, `::1`, or the `127.0.0.1` local ip address to whatever files to which the user running the server has access.
+OGE is configured to grant access to anyone accessing it over `localhost`, `::1`, or the `127.0.0.1`, local ip address, to whatever files to which the user running the server has access.
 See the [installation documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/installation.md) for more information.

 ## Use as part of a publicly accessible web project with `$_SESSION` keys

-When it is accessed remotely, access to edit files on the server must be granted by an authentication mechanism.
+When it is accessed remotely, access to editing files on the server must be granted by an authentication mechanism.
 The authentication model for OGE is based on [php sessions](https://www.php.net/manual/en/intro.session.php).
 These are controlled by the php `$_SESSION` variable, which is stored on the server for each client browser session.